 “This includes lying in a sling with a curved back, with their chin to chest; or lying with their face pressed against the fabric of the sling or the wearer’s body.”

-Babies who are under four months of age, were born premature or low birth rate, or have breathing difficulties, are at greater risk of suffocation.
+Babies who are under four months of age, were born premature or low birth weight, or have breathing difficulties, are at greater risk of suffocation.

 Currently, there are no Australian standards when it comes to using baby slings.